openearth/aeolis-python/docs/developer/quickstart.rst

 Quick start
 =============

 This section is for developers and contributors of AeoLiS.
-It describes how to get started as a developer with the intention to improve or extend the source code of AeoLiS.
+It describes how to get started as a developer with the intention of improving or extending the source code.
 If you are a user, please see the :ref:`user documentation <installation>` instead.

 Development workflow
 -----------------------